shageenthsandrakumar/Project-Euler/problem_010/README.md

     - Prepend $2$ using `np.r_[2, 2*np.nonzero(is_prime_k)[0]+1]`
     - Calculate sum: `np.sum(primes)`

 - **Efficiency:** The Sieve of Sundaram is **mathematically elegant** but **practically slower** than the Sieve of Eratosthenes.
-The nested structure over $i$ and $j$ results in more computational work than the simple half-sieve—for each value of $i$ (up to roughly $\sqrt{n/2}$), the algorithm iterates through many valid $j$ values.
+The nested structure over $i$ and $j$ results in more computational work than the simple half-sieve.
+For each value of $i$ (up to roughly $\sqrt{n/2}$), the algorithm iterates through many valid $j$ values.
 However, the vectorized NumPy implementation helps mitigate this.
 Memory usage is similar to the half-sieve (storing only odd numbers).
-The main advantage of this algorithm is its **pedagogical value**—it demonstrates a completely different approach to prime identification based on direct algebraic computation rather than iterative sieving.
+The main advantage of this algorithm is its **pedagogical value**.
+The algorithm demonstrates a completely different approach to prime identification based on direct algebraic computation rather than iterative sieving.

 ---